 New Heart by Frederico Garcia Lorca.

-A young woman stood beside the ice flecked sea.
-A crown of gold clasped in her hands.
+A young woman stood beside the ice-flecked sea, a crown of gold clasped in her hands.
 As the sun rose over the mountains, she turned away to walk through a forest of oak and ash.
-Loosening a ribbon from her crown she tied it to one of the overhanging branches.
-Words of prayer upon her lips she lifted her eyes to an oak tree laced with mistletoe.
+Loosening a ribbon from her crown, she tied it to one of the overhanging branches.
+Words of prayer upon her lips, she lifted her eyes to an oak tree laced with mistletoe.

-It was a year and a day ago that her stepmother had, without her consent, offered herself in marriage to a prince whom no one had ever seen.
-Whispers had reached her ears of missing women and scattered bones.
-As with an anguished heart she had run from monstrous prince whom no one had ever seen.
-With an anguished heart she had run from the cottage and into the forest.
-Where she fell to the earth before an oak tree, and wept for three days.
+It was a year and a day ago that her stepmother had, without her consent, offered herself in marriage to a prince, whom no one had ever seen.
+Whispers had reached her ears of missing women and scattered bones when, with an anguished heart, she had run from a monstrous prince whom no one had ever seen.
+With an anguished heart, she had run from the cottage and into the forest, where she fell to the earth, before an oak tree, and wept for three days.

-On the morning of the fourth she raised her hands.
-Feeling the knotted bark, as the tree cleaved itself in two, and an old woman stepped towards her.
+On the morning of the fourth, she raised her hands, feeling the knotted bark, as the tree cleaved itself in two, and an old woman stepped towards her.
 Her hair was as ragged as seaweed and white as flax.
-Her dress embroidered with moss and sprigs of wild flowers.
-The wind stirred in the trees as she called Astrid, and told her to wear seven shifts beneath her bridal dress, and to embroider each of them in turn, paying particular attention to the area of the heart.
-Before she disappeared into the forest she told her to ask for two scrubbing brushes and two baths, one of lye and one of milk to be left in the bridal chamber on the day of the wedding.
+Her dress was embroidered with moss and sprigs of wild flowers.
+The wind stirred in the trees, as she called Astrid, and told her to wear seven shifts beneath her bridal dress, and to embroider each of them in turn, paying particular attention to the area of the heart.
+Before she disappeared into the forest, she told her to ask for two scrubbing brushes and two baths, one of lye and one of milk, to be left in the bridal chamber on the day of the wedding.

 Astrid walked towards the fringes of the forest.
 Shadows fell across her path, splashes of light flickering here and there.
-From the mountains a flock of birds took flight, white winged over the distant forests.
-She watched them trace the course of a river that wound its way past a settlement in the east, and where, beyond, the high walls, stood a castle.
+From the mountains, a flock of birds took flight, white-winged, over the distant forests.
+She watched them trace the course of a river, that wound its way past a settlement in the east and, where, beyond the high walls, stood a castle.

-With apprehension she passed through a wild flower meadow that surged like an ocean all around.
-Poppies shed their blood red petals onto the earth before her, as a bell tolled out into the overcast sky.
-Her eyes followed the sluggish river that slithered its way along the bank, over rotting piles of wood and on through the grazing lands.
+With apprehension, she passed through a wild flower meadow, that surged like an ocean all around.
+Poppies shed their blood-red petals onto the earth before her, as a bell tolled out into the overcast sky.
+Her eyes followed the sluggish river, that slithered its way along the bank, over rotting piles of wood, and on through the grazing lands.

-The iron studded gates were opened and she passed through.
-The eyes of the people dropped away from her as she stood in the courtyard, alone.
+The iron-studded gates were opened, and she passed through.
+The eyes of the people dropped away from her, as she stood in the courtyard, alone.
 Turning her back on the barren gardens, she ascended the stone steps.
-The wind sighing overhead as she entwined her fingers.
-Her skin turning white as he walked on through damp corridors.
-For a brief moment she thought she saw a shimmer of sapphire and gold, but turning she found herself to be alone.
-Concealed upon the upper floor the queen watched the young woman.
-A sadness rising within her as she turned away, her eyes falling on the forest beyond the window.
+The wind sighed overhead, as she entwined her fingers.
+Her skin turned white, as she walked on, through damp corridors.
+For a brief moment, she thought she saw a shimmer of sapphire and gold but, turning, she found herself to be alone.
+Concealed upon the upper floor, the queen watched the young woman.
+A sadness rose within her, as she turned away, her eyes falling on the forest beyond the window.

-In the years before Astrid’s birth, the harvest of the land had been bountiful, the rivers shimmering with fish, and the orchards heavy with apples.
-When the King and Queen married the kingdom knew a contentment not seen for centuries, but what the people did not know, was that a secret sorrow grew between the couple.
+In the years before Astrid”s birth, the harvest of the land had been bountiful, the rivers shimmering with fish, and the orchards heavy with apples.
+When the King and Queen married, the kingdom knew a contentment not seen for centuries but, what the people did not know, was that a secret sorrow grew between the couple.